smoeding/puppet-openssl/REFERENCE.md

 `extendedKeyUsage` and `subjectAltName`.

-The type expects to find the "-----BEGIN CERTIFICATE REQUEST-----" token in the first line of the file or it will overwrite the file content with new parameters.
+The type expects to find the "-----BEGIN CERTIFICATE REQUEST-----" token in the file or it will overwrite the file content with a new request.

 The type is refreshable and will generate a new request if the resource is notified from another resource.

-This type uses the Ruby OpenSSL library and does not run the `openssl` binary provided by the operating system.
+This type uses the Ruby OpenSSL library and does not need the `openssl` binary provided by the operating system.

 **Autorequires:** If Puppet is managing the OpenSSL key that is used to